CasualModel/CancerCausality/README.md

 <a name='install'></a>

 ## Installation requirements
->Some of the python packages required to do the project are listed here and for more check the requiremnt.txt file:
+> The python packages required to do the project are listed in the requiremnt.txt file and can be easily installed
+> by running the setup.py Python file.

 <a name='hint'></a>